pantunes/xtcryptosignals/README.md

 # XTCryptoSignals

-**XTCryptoSignals** is a Python library that includes multiple services such as:
+**XTCryptoSignals** is a Python library that includes the following services:

 ### Ticker